Contactandreajones@lbl.govMailstop: 6R2100510-486-7692 (Office)

 I have a PhD in Anthropology from U.C.
 Davis and I taught Physical Anthropology courses at Berkeley City College from 2007 to 2016.

 My studies were in human and nonhuman primate evolution.
-I am interested in anything science-related, so I am fortunate that I can be so close to all the amazing science being done by researchers from all fields here at the ALS.
+I am interested in anything science-related, so I am fortunate that I can be so close to all the amazing science being done by researchers from many fields here at the ALS.

 Jones, A.L.
 “The evolution of brachiation in ateline primates, ancestral character states and history,” American Journal of Physical Anthropology 137:123 (2008).
 10.1002/ajpa.20766

 McHenry, H.M. and A.L.
 Jones “Hallucial convergence in early hominids” Journal of Human Evolution 50:534 (2006).
 10.1016/j.jhevol.2005.12.008